 A residential treatment program can provide a stable, supportive, structured, and encouraging environment as well as treatment services around the clock, seven days a week.
 This type of program can be highly beneficial in helping a person to heal and move forward into recovery.

-A General Schedule
+What General Schedule Looks Like

 No two treatment programs will be exactly alike, as addiction is a highly individual disease.
 For example, one person may go through a medical detox program prior to entering into a residential facility in order to allow alcohol to safely process out of the body.
 Someone who is heavily dependent on alcohol, who has been drinking a lot for a long period of time, may need medical detox to become physically stable before admission into an addiction treatment program.